Institutional Review Board (IRB)

-You are required to submit your research protocol to the Loyola University Human Subjects IRB if you may expose any human subject to risk.
+You are required to submit your research protocol to the Loyola University Human Subjects IRB if you are engaging in any regulated human subjects research.
+The IRB then determines the level of risk involved.
 The definition of "risk" follows, along with a format for your submission to the committee.

 SUBJECTS AT RISK:

 Any individual who may be exposed to the possibility of injury, including physical, psychological or social injury, as a consequence of participation as a subject in any research, development, or related activity which departs from the application of those established and accepted methods necessary to meet his/her needs, or which increases the ordinary risks of daily life, including the recognized risks inherent in a chosen occupation or field of service.